 5. Irkutsk – Irkutsk is the de facto capital of Eastern Siberia and also the most popular stop of the Trans-Siberian Railway between Moscow and the east.
 The infamous Lake Baikal is just 45 km away from Irkutsk.
 However, the city itself has a lot to impress you.
 From the traditional and curious decorated wooden houses blending with the standard grime Soviet blocks, the wide boulevards with less traffic than other Russian big cities, a few geology and history museums, and more.
 Irkutsk has a very dramatic past as it was the site of a number of bloody clashes between Russian fractions back in the past, as well as a place of exile for intellectuals, artists, and others and maybe this is why nowadays the city is a home to five major universities.

 6. Nizhny Novgorod – Russia’s fifth largest city Nizhny Novgorod is nestled beautifully on the rivers Volga and Oka.
 It is the birthplace of Maxim Gorky and this is why the place has the name Gorky back in the past, but its history is even older than that because Nizhny Novgorod was initially built as a fortress in the 13th century.
 Nowadays, the old town is walled in, despite the fact that the Archangel Cathedral was the only thing left in the city after it was devastated by the Bolsheviks.
-Nizhny Novgorod houses more than 600 monuments and statues and at least 200 art museums and concert halls, which make it a perfect place for diving deeply into the Russian culture.
+Nizhny Novgorod houses more than 600 monuments and statues and at least 200 art museums and concert halls, which make it a perfect place for diving deeply into Russian culture.

-7. Vladivostok – Vladivostok is located in Russia’s east and it is one of the most beautiful places you can visit in the country, surrounded by stunning nature of majestic mountains and bays.
+7. Vladivostok – Vladivostok is located in Russia’s east and it is one of the most beautiful places you can visit in the country, surrounded by the stunning nature of majestic mountains and bays.
 Vladivostok is also the last stop of the Trans-Siberian Railway and Russia’s largest port on the Pacific Ocean.
 To once again remind you for the greatness of the Russian land, Vladivostok is just a jump away from North Korea and China as surprising as this is.
 Travellers may want to enjoy the interesting attractions of Vladivostok, including many theatres, museums, concert halls, the city’s lovely parks such as Minny Gorodok, the city’s main square Admiralsky Skver, and more.

 8. Veliki Novgorod – One of the oldest Russian cities far north, Veliki Novgorod was founded in the 10th century and most probably the city is the birthplace of Russia since its early residents have invited the Scandinavian prince to rule Russia and created a dynasty that lasted 750 years.
 Some of the major sights you should visit there are the Saint Sophia Cathedral and the Bell Tower, which is the oldest one in the country, the Hanseatic Fountain that promises to return you 1000 rubles for every one you throw into it, a number of interesting museums including the ones dedicated to iron, porcelain, and, of course, history.